Feature Engineering with Regularity Structures: Numerical simulations

-We use a version of PDE-FIND algorithm from~\cite{PDE-FIND} to learn the non-linearity first instead of learning the solution.
-We use linear regression to find the best coefficients $a,b$ such that \begin{equ}[eq:PDE-FIND] \partial_t u(t_k,x) = a \partial^2_x u(t_k,x) + b u(t_k,x)\partial_x u(t_k,x)\;,\quad u \in U^\obs\,, k = 0,\dots N-1\,,\, x \in D\;, \end{equ} where $\partial_t u(t_k,x) := \frac{u(t_{k+1},x)-u(t_{k},x)}{\delta}$ is a discrete time derivative, $\partial_x$ is discrete space derivative and $x \in D$ are the observed points.
-Such an approach leads to $(a,b) = (0.12\,, -0.96)$ (averaged over $10$ experiments) instead of the true values $(0.1\,, -1)$.
-We then use finite difference method with the estimated $(a,b)$ (estimating these coefficients separately for each experiment) starting from initial conditions from $U^\pr$ in order to construct the solution on the full domain $[0,10]\times D$.
+We then use finite difference method with the estimated $(a,b)$ (estimating these coefficients separately for each experiment) starting from initial conditions from $U^\pr$ in order to construct the predicted solution on the full domain $[0,10]\times D$.
 Note though that in this finite difference we can discretise time on a finer grid.
 In fact, we take $2001$ points on $[0,10]$ which is the same number of time points that is used to construct solution to~\eqref{eq:Burgers}.
-We cannot, however, discretise space on a finer grid than $512$ points because these are the only points observed for the initial conditions from $U^\pr$.
-Finally, solutions produced by a finite difference method with the estimated $(a,b)$, $2001$ time points on $[0,10]$ and $512$ space points on $[-8,8]$ give an average relative $l^2$ error over the $20$ test cases, when averaged over the $10$ experiments, of $3.45\%$.
-Almost every experiment has an average relative $l^2$ error obtained from Algorithm~\ref{alg:4} which is on average $0.65\%$ smaller than the one obtained by PDE-FIND.
-In only one experiment PDE-FIND outperforms Algorithm~\ref{alg:4} with $3.6\%$ compared to $5.3\%$.
+We cannot, however, discretise the spatial domain $[-8,8]$ to a finer grid than $512$ points because these are the only points observed for the initial conditions from $U^\pr$.

-The main advantage of Algorithm~\ref{alg:4} over PDE-FIND is that PDE-FIND performs poorly on noisy data like in~\eqref{eq:noisy}.
-Learning $(a,b)$ from $\tilde u$ as in~\eqref{eq:noisy} instead of $u$ gives a completely wrong estimate for $(a,b)$, for instance giving $(a,b) = (0.007, -0.078)$ for one of the experiments which is far from the real $(a,b) = (0.1\,, -1)$.
-This is because the added noise $\eps(t,x)$ is not differentiable and so the errors in~\eqref{eq:PDE-FIND} become huge.
-This is not an issue for Algorithm~\ref{alg:4} because all the functions in the model $\CM^n_\alpha$ are smooth enough to take a spatial derivative thanks to the smoothing properties of the heat operator.
+The estimated coefficients $a,b$ are recorded in Table~\ref{table:PDE_FIND_coef}.
+The resulting errors for the predicted solutions after repeating the experiment $10$ times with $20$ test cases as before are recorded in Table \ref{table:Burgers_Alg2}.
+We notice that the performance of Algorithm \ref{alg:2} (with and without estimated viscosity) is similar to that of PDE-FIND, although Algorithm \ref{alg:2} yields a slightly larger average error, but a slightly lower maximum average error and total error.